Mosca42/WorldProtector/README.md

 # Features

-The Region Stick allows you to mark an area (cube) for which you can then specify a name.
+The Region Stick allows you to mark an area (cuboid) for which you can then specify a name.
 For this region it is possible to apply flags that prevent certain actions/events to protect it.

 ## Commands